Self-Supervised Learning for Recommender Systems: A Survey: Predictive Methods

 \subsection{Pseudo-Label Prediction}

-Under this branch, the pseudo-labels are presented in two forms: pre-defined discrete values and pre-computed/learned continuous values.
-The former usually describe a type of relation between two objects.
-The goal of the corresponding pretext task is to predict whether such a relation exists between the given pair of objects.
-The latter often describes the attribute values of the given object (e.g., node degree \cite{chen2019exploiting}), a probability distribution, or a feature vector.
-The corresponding pretext task aims to minimize the difference between the output and the pre-computed continuous values.
-We can formulate the two prediction tasks as: \textbf{Relation Prediction} and \textbf{Similarity Prediction}.
+In this branch, there are two forms of pseudo-labels: pre-defined discrete values and pre-computed/learned continuous values.
+The former describes a relation between two objects, and the corresponding predictive task predicts whether the relation exists.
+The latter describes an attribute value of the given object (e.g. node degree), a probability distribution, or a feature vector.
+The corresponding predictive task aims to minimize the difference between the output and the pre-computed continuous values.
+These prediction tasks can be formulated as \textbf{Relation Prediction} and \textbf{Similarity Prediction}.